miker704/Strife/patches.md

     - Restyled styles for Server Header Nav Bar.
     - Switched to SCSS Vars for styles for DmServer Header Nav Bar.
     - Restyled styles for DmServer Header Nav Bar.
+    - Switched to SCSS Vars for styles for Server Container.

 ## Backend Changes